tsiAILAB/Plant-Pathology/README.md

 # Plant-Pathology

 Develop a CNN(Convolutional neural network) model to identify plant diseases using transfer learning strategy(VGG16).
 Optimize the model using intel OpenVino Toolkit to gernerate BIN, IR and MAPPING files.
-The goal of optimization is to reduce the time of computing during inferencing. later, inference the optimized model using Intel OpenVino inferencing engine in local work station(Ubuntu 18.x) as well as in intel dev cloud edge.
+The goal of optimization is, to reduce the time of computation during inferencing. later, inference the optimized model using Intel OpenVino inferencing engine in local work station(Ubuntu 18.x) as well as in intel dev cloud edge.
 Inferencing is tested in several EDGE Nodes, https://devcloud.intel.com/edge/resource_docs/selecting_targets/edge-nodes

 a.
 TensorFlow Model to detect 4 diseases(Early Blight, Late Blight, Leaf Curl, Leaf Mold) of Tomato as well as healthy leaf